alexa-games/litexa/packages/litexa-html/README.md

 **WARNING**: The use of this extension is currently reserved for those in the Alexa Web API for Games Developer Preview.
-If you are not in the Developer Preview and you install this extension, you will not be able to deploy your Alexa skills through Litexa.
+If you are not in the Developer Preview and you have this extension installed, you will not be able to deploy your Alexa skills through Litexa.

 The module can be installed globally, which makes it available to any of your Litexa projects: